Cohomology ring of the flag variety vs Chow cohomology ring of the Gelfand-Zetlin toric variety: Some facts about Gelfand-Zetlin polytopes

 In this section we prove some basic facts about GZ polytopes.
 We start with the normal fan to a GZ polytope $\Delta_\lambda$.
 Recall that the normal fan $\Sigma_\Delta$ of a polytope $\Delta$ is constructed as follows: for each face $F$ let $C_F$ be the face cone of $F$ and let $\sigma_F$ be the dual cone to $C_F$.
 Then $\Sigma_\Delta = \{\sigma_F \mid F \textup{ face of } \Delta\}$ (see \cite[Section 2.3]{Cox-Little-Schenck}).

-\begin{Prop} For a regular dominant weight $\lambda$, the normal fan $\Sigma_{\lambda}$ of $\Delta_\lambda$ is independent of $\lambda$. \end{Prop} \begin{proof} Facets of the polytope correspond to single equalities in the array \eqref{gzarray}, and lower dimensional faces of $\Delta_\lambda$ correspond to multiple equalities in the array.
+\begin{Prop} For a regular dominant weight $\lambda$, the normal fan $\Sigma_{\lambda}$ of $\Delta_\lambda$ is independent of $\lambda$. \end{Prop} \begin{proof} The facets of $\Delta_\lambda$ correspond to single equalities in the array \eqref{gzarray}, and lower dimensional faces of $\Delta_\lambda$ correspond to multiple equalities in the array.
 There are two types of equality that can occur, (i) those of the form $x_{1i} = \lambda_j$ and (ii) those of the form $x_{ij} = x_{(i-1)k}$.
-The second type of equality is clearly independent of $\lambda$, and the first type depends on $\lambda$ but yields faces which get translated when $\lambda$ is varied.
-For a face $F$ defined by either type of equalities one verifies that the corresponding face cone $C_F$ and hence its dual cone $\sigma_F$ is independent of $\lambda$.
+The second type of equality is clearly independent of $\lambda$ and the first type depends on $\lambda$, so that the faces corresponding to various $\lambda$ values differ only by translation.
+It follows that for a face $F$, which is defined by a combination of these two types of equalities, the corresponding face cone $C_F$ and hence its dual cone $\sigma_F$ is independent of $\lambda$.
 This proves the claim. \end{proof}

 \begin{Def}[Gelfand-Zetlin fan] We refer to the common normal fan of the $\Delta_\lambda$, where $\lambda$ is regular dominant, as the {\it Gelfand-Zetlin fan} and denote it by $\Sigma_\GZ$. \end{Def}